 However, after the Aug.
 31 shooting rampage in Odessa, Texas ― in which the shooter apparently dodged a court-ordered ban on him owning guns by buying an AR-15 on the black market ― President Donald Trump argued that background checks would not have prevented recent mass shootings.

 “Over the last five, six, or seven years, no matter how strong you need the background checks, it wouldn’t have stopped any of it,” he told reporters.

 Trump has another plan for dealing with mass murderers.
-According to an administration official, the president has the Justice Department drafting legislation to expedite for such people.
+According to an administration official, the president has the Justice Department drafting legislation to expedite expedite the death penalty for such people.

 Austin Judge John Lipscombe DWI Charges: Impacts and Lessons Learned

 What’s The Difference Between Content Marketing and Content Strategy?

 Protect Your Car With Reliable Storage For Cars

 Explore The Houses For Sale In Morrisville And Find Your Ideal Home